jindrichmynarz/dissertation/parts/sparql.md

 Curse of dimensionality: RDF is complex and contains a multitude of dimensions.
 Linear increase of dimensions => exponential growth of negative effects.

 Combination functions [@Beliakov2007], [@Beliakov2015]

+Recommendation of the topmost populater bidders ~ non-personalized recommendation.
 -->